sjillani87/Humanitarian-Outcomes-Outliers/README.md

 # Humanitarian-Outcomes-Outliers
+This code creates binned histograms to illustrate the distribution of global data on aid worker injuries, kidnappings, and deaths.

-This code creates a function that implements the IQR method.
-I use it to identify outliers in data on aid worker injuries, kidnappings, and deaths.
+I create a function that implements the IQR method, and use it to identify outliers in these datasets.